Pre-training Vision Transformers with Formula-driven Supervised Learning: Method

 \textbf{RCDB-1k.} Let $\eta = (N, n, r, l_{w}, {\bm o}, {\bm \lambda})$ be a hyperparameter set for generating radial contours.
 The proposed database consists of $C =$ 1k radial contour classes, each with a parameter set $\eta_{y} \ (y \in \{1,2,\cdots, C\})$.
-With the above generation procedure denoted as $G_{\text{RC}}$, the definition of $F_{y}$ in this database is given by $F_{y}(s) = G_{\text{RC}}(\eta_{y}, s)$, where random seed $s$ is used to randomly choose the center ${\bm c}$ in Eq.~(\ref{eq:edge}) and generate one-dimensional Perlin noise sequences.
+With this generation procedure denoted as $G_{\text{RC}}$, the definition of $F_{y}$ in this database is given by $F_{y}(s) = G_{\text{RC}}(\eta_{y}, s)$, where random seed $s$ is used to randomly choose the center ${\bm c}$ in Eq.~(\ref{eq:edge}) and generate one-dimensional Perlin noise sequences.
 The hyperparameters are uniformly distributed over the range shown in Table~\ref{tab:rcdb}.
 For each class, 1k images are generated.

-\textbf{Scaling RCDB.} To explore the possibility of large-scale RCDB pre-training, we prepare three more databases with the number of classes $C=$ 10k, 21k, and 50k.
-The number of images per class is set to 1k for all databases.
+\textbf{Scaling RCDB.} To explore the possibility of large-scale RCDB pre-training, we prepared three more databases with the number of classes $C=$ 10k, 21k, and 50k.
+The number of images per class was set to 1k for all databases.